RussellSnyder/Multi-Layered-Intelligent-Scaffolding/README.md

 ## A helpful and friendly node based tool to help individuals/teams create and maintain highly personalized web apps

-_This project is only at the conceptual stages at this point.
-We hope to release the first batch of Micro commands and work our way up from there. _
+** This project is only at the conceptual stages at this point.
+We hope to release the first batch of Micro commands and work our way up from there.
+If you want to contribute let me know! **

 The goal